mrcgrtz/styleguide/README.md

 * Do not use underscores in names as a word delimiter.
 * You are not a human code compiler/compressor, so do not try to be
   one: Use thoughtful naming (and a readable structure).
-* Always use single quotes.
+* Always use double quotes.
 You MUST NOT mix quotes.
 * There MUST be one blank line after a scope (function), and there MUST be one blank line after the block of `var`/`let`/`const` statements.